 Purpose of these Standards

-In the past, the use of colors, logos and publications produced for Heidelberg has been unregulated.
-In an effort to create a more consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.
+In an effort to present a consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.

-Careful consideration was invested in the creation of these new logos, with input from students, faculty, staff and administrators.
-This Graphic Standards Manual is designed to assist everyone in proper usage of the new marks.
+This Graphic Standards Manual is designed to assist everyone in proper usage of University marks.
 All marks are property of Heidelberg University and it is necessary that they be used properly.
 These rules apply to anyone using a Heidelberg mark, both internally and externally.

 Historically, Heidelberg’s colors have been red, orange and black,representing the historic origins of the Reformed Church.
 Today, these colors have been adapted to serve Heidelberg’s various constituents.

 C-3 M-100 Y-70 K-12

 C-0 M-64 Y-98 K-11

 Completing the triad of colors is black.
 Black can be used in conjunction with the red or orange, for text or in graphical elements throughout the publication.

 Pantone© color: Black

 To better represent the transition from College to University, the Heidelberg logo was redesigned to appear different from previous versions, but still recognizable as belonging to Heidelberg.
 Careful consideration was given while designing the new image, from the creation of the new graphic image to the choice in colors.
 Custom lettering was developed for the logotype, which is carried throughout all variations.
 These logos are available in different colors and formats to accommodate any graphic needs, and are available for download in the Heidelberg Logos folder on server six.